grezniczek/redcap_ui_trimmer/README.md

 ### System-level settings

-- **Debug mode** - when enabled, JavaScript will not be inlined but called as separat script files.
+- **Debug mode** - when enabled, JavaScript will not be inlined but called as separate script files.
 This facilitates debugging.
 - **Enable for Super Users** - Normally, any UI-removals do not apply for Super Users.
 Activate this setting to have the module remove UI elements even for them.

 ### Project-level settings

-- Toggle removal of various UI elements.
+Toggle removal of or change the appearance of various UI elements:

+- Remove the _My Projects_ link from the menu
+- Remove the _Codebook_ link from the menu
+- Remove the _Video Tutorials_ link from the menu
+- Remove the _Help & FAQ_ link from the menu
+- Modify the _Help & FAQ_ link (text, link target)
+- Remove the _Suggest a New Feature_ link from the menu
+- Remove all empty menu sections
+- Remove items from **Project Home**:
+  - Current Users
+  - Upcoming Calendar Event
+- Remove items from **Data Entry** pages:
+  - Remove actions
+- Remove items from the **Login** page:
+  - Remove the _Forgot your password?_ link
+  - Remove the items below the line under the _Log In_ button